 What to expect after a failed audit

-Prepayment status occurs when suspect billing patterns persist or upon the failure of secondary or tertiary audits, following multiple audit and education cycles or when a provider is non-compliant (has not returned complete medical records after extensive outreach to the provider).
-The ACD audit team refers suspected fraud and waste cases to the program integrity department, upon identification of suspected ongoing fraudulent practices.
+Prepayment status occurs when suspect billing patterns persist or upon the failure of a secondary audit, following multiple audit and education cycles or when a provider is non-compliant.
+The ACD audit team refers all suspected fraud and waste cases to the program integrity department, upon identification of suspected ongoing fraudulent practices for further review.

 Medical Team Conference (MTC)

-The purpose of a Medical Team Conferences (MTC) is for treating providers to coordinate and discuss the beneficiary and the overall program and progress towards goals.
+The purpose of a MTC is for treating providers to coordinate and discuss the beneficiary and the overall program and progress towards goals.
 The MTC includes face-to-face participation with a minimum of three qualified healthcare professionals from different specialties or disciplines.
-The parent/caregiver may also be present to collaborate or discuss the beneficiary’s case, but is not mandatory.
+The parent/caregiver may also be present to collaborate or discuss the beneficiary’s case but is not required to do so.
 The participants will be actively involved in the development, revision, coordination and implementation of clinical services necessary for the beneficiary.

-• The Autism Service Navigator (ASN) assigned to the beneficiary’s case must coordinate and participate in the medical team conference discussions
+• The Autism Service Navigator (ASN) assigned to the beneficiary’s case must coordinate and participate in the MTC discussions

 • Participants must document their participation, contribution and subsequent treatment recommendations